-- The Traditional Undergraduate Department BSN Program requires admitted students to own a laptop and a mobile device (smart phone, Apple iPod Touch or tablet).
+- The Traditional BSN Undergraduate Program requires admitted students to own a laptop and a mobile device (smart phone, Apple iPod Touch or tablet).
 Students are required to bring their laptop to participate in classroom learning activities and testing.
-A mobile device capable of using specific nursing apps is required. - The Second Degree Program requires admitted students to own a computer

-(preferably a laptop) and a mobile device (smart phone such as an iPhone, Windows Phone, Android, or a multipurpose pocket computer such as an iPod Touch).
+A mobile device capable of using specific nursing apps is required. - The Second Degree Program and Veteran to BSN Program requires admitted students to own a computer (preferably a laptop) and a mobile device (smart phone such as an iPhone, Windows Phone, Android, or a multipurpose pocket computer such as an iPod Touch).
 A compatible mobile device capable of using specific nursing apps is required.
 Students are also required to have a webcam for online proctoring of exams and quizzes.